 The Appointed Responsible Officer will have the key responsibilities of requesting certificates on behalf of the organisation.
 Broader responsibilities, as defined above for the Senior Responsible Officer, are at the discretion of the organisation.

-The level of seniority of each CSS User's Appointed Responsible Officer is at the discretion of the CSS User.
+The level of seniority of each CSS User's Appointed Responsible Officer is at the discretion of the CSS User or organisation applying to become a CSS User.

-The term or duration of time the Appointed Responsible Officer will serve in this capacity is at the discretion of the SRO.
+The term or duration of time the Appointed Responsible Officer will serve in this capacity is at the discretion of the Senior Responsible Officer.

 The Appointed Responsible Officer should ensure the Senior Responsible Officer is aware of all activities relating to certificates.
 The method by which this is achieved is the responsibility of the organisation, not the CSS Certificate Authority.

-An Appointed Responsible Officer, if appointed, must be validated in accordance with Employment Validation procedures detailed in paragraph 4 of this Appendix 1.
+An Appointed Responsible Officer, if appointed, must be validated in accordance with employment validation procedures detailed in Paragraph 4 of this Appendix 1.

 Technical Contact